-Go ahead, blame it on the baby -- Kevin Nealon does.
+Go ahead, blame it on the baby — Kevin Nealon does.
 Stress?
 Baby.
 Sleepless nights?
 Baby.
 Failure to succeed?
 You guessed it.
 And that’s before the kid’s even born.
 In “Yes, You’re Pregnant, but What About Me?,” the former “Saturday Night Live” regular and co-star of Showtime’s “Weeds” has written an entertaining book about the treacherous journey of a 53-year-old man stumbling toward fatherhood.
 Comic’s first tome is an amusing read from someone who considers helping out in the delivery room making sure the iPod is all tuned up.

 From pregnancy brain, to irritability, to barely squeezing into the “fat jeans,” Nealon shares his tribulations (yes, his), while remaining perplexed at why his wife, Susan, becomes nauseated by the mere sound of his voice.
 The AARP Bulletin subscriber reflects on everything from his Irish Catholic background to his first trip away with the future mother of his child, which involved a cardiologist and electric shock paddles.
 The reflections sometimes veer into Too Much Information territory, especially when the reader is led into the bathroom, but for the most part, there is a method to his pre-paternal madness and the intimacies are not just gratuitous potty humor.